 Service credits are determined as of the time you enter DROP and no additional credit will be given for any time while you are in DROP.
 Once you enter DROP, you are no longer entitled, in the event you terminate county service, to withdraw your accumulated contributions; instead you are only entitled to receive your monthly retirement allowance and the balance in your DROP account.
 If you select Option 1 when you enter DROP, the annuity portion of the monthly payment into your DROP account will be credited against your accumulated contributions for Option 1 purposes.
 Interest during this period will not be added to your accumulated contributions.

 No, you may establish reciprocity with a prior agency.
 However, you must do so before you become a DROP participant.
 Your final average salary at the time you enter DROP will be provided to the prior agency.

 At the time you leave DROP, you will have to choose between (1) a lump sum payment of the balance in your DROP account, (2) monthly installment payments, or (3) a rollover to an IRA or to another employer’s qualified retirement plan or some combination of these three options.
-When you are nearing the end of your DROP participation period, we strongly suggest that you contact a Retirement Program Specialist at the pension trust office for further information on the payout options available and that you take this information to your personal financial advisor.
+When you are nearing the end of your DROP participation period, we strongly suggest that you contact a Retirement Program Specialist at SLOCPT for further information on the payout options available and that you take this information to your personal financial advisor.
 There may be significant income tax ramifications to your choice.
 It is important to make your choice with care.